ashishnegi/reachit/Readme.md

 # ReachIt

-Help people with disability reach any corner of window in minimum keyboard steps.
+Help people who have difficulty controlling mouse movements reach any corner of window in minimum keyboard steps.

-Also useful for people who don't have mouse or don't prefer using it.
+Also useful for people who don't have mouse or don't prefer using it aka some programmers.

 ## Idea :
 Divide the screen into smaller pieces with each user input to take her to the desired position.